 - preparation activity

 - ongoing support into new business, employment or further training

 - ambassador activity.

-Professor Zografia Bika Associate Professor at Norwich Business School, will lead an academic evaluation of the programme, enabling best practice to be shared for future sustainable entrepreneurship projects.
+Professor Zografia Bika at Norwich Business School, led an academic evaluation of the programme, enabling best practice to be shared for future sustainable entrepreneurship projects.

 For further information regarding the Increase Valorisation Sociale programme, contact Professor Zografia Bika on +44 (0)1603 591283 / email@example.com

-The Interreg FCE Programme is a European Territorial Co-operation programme that aims to fund high quality co-operation projects in the Channel border region between France and England.
-It focuses on a range of specific objectives including supporting innovations, improving the attractiveness of the FCE area and developing low carbon technologies.
+The Interreg FCE Programme was a European Territorial Co-operation programme that funded high quality co-operation projects in the Channel border region between France and England.
+It focused on a range of specific objectives including supporting innovations, improving the attractiveness of the FCE area and developing low carbon technologies.